 We welcome inquiries from everyone who is interested in fostering and we prioritise those who appear most able to meet the needs of the children who require foster care.
 When an inquiry is received from a person interested in fostering, a Registration of Interest form is completed and basic details obtained which is passed to the fostering team from the fostering recruitment officer.
+The team also operates the fostering enquiry duty system where anyone contacting the council can speak to a social worker from the team

-Once this is received in the fostering team a dedicated recruitment social worker does initial checks.
+Once an enquiry has been received by the service a dedicated recruitment social worker does initial checks.
 If these are satisfactory information about the fostering task in the form of an information booklet, and details of fostering allowances are sent to the inquirer within five working days.

-An initial home visit is arranged with all those who express interest in finding out more about fostering through the completion and return of the fostering inquiry form.
+An initial home visit is arranged with all those who express interest in finding out more about fostering through the completion and return of the fostering inquiry form or directly by telephone.

 If there are reasons for not inviting an application at the end of Stage1 the manager will write to the inquirer setting out the decision not to proceed and the reasons.

-The fostering team work hard to make sure that anyone interested in becoming a foster carer is given the right information about this in the process of them becoming a foster carer for Derby City Council.
+The fostering team work hard to make sure that anyone interested in becoming a foster carer is given the right information about this at all stages of the process of them becoming a foster carer for Derby City Council.